 - a.
 The debris barrier piles appeared to be in satisfactory condition. - b.
-The steel cable was repaired by the City since the last inspection and extended across the channel, attached at each post.
+The steel cable was repaired by the City in 2023 and extended across the channel, attached at each post. - c.
+A large log was deposited on the right side of the barrier.